dalgwen/openhab-addons/bundles/org.openhab.binding.signal/README.md

 * At first, create the thing.
 It will be in the CONFIGURATION_PENDING state.
 * Use the 'link' action on the Thing.  (you can use Main UI or anything else).
 * Then, open the thing with the main UI (you may have to refresh the page) and scan the QR code with your Signal application on your phone (linked devices menu).
-You have 30 seconds to do so.
-If you pass the delay, try restarting the thing.
+You have 60 seconds to do so.

 | Parameter Name | type | required | description    |
 |----------------|------|----------|----------------|